 Ajwain seed is commonly added to deep-fried foods, such as fritters, in Indian cooking, to help ease of digestion.
 It is frequently used in vegetable and lentil dishes (for its distinctive taste) and pickles (for its preservative qualities).
 A pinch added to buttermilk or digestive lassi can promote digestion if taken after lunch.
 Add a pinch to rice as it is cooking, for aroma and flavor.
 The seeds are used to flavour breads, lentils and pulses in Northern India.
 Ajwain seeds can also be combined with other spices such as turmeric, paprika, cumin, black pepper, fennel and coriander.
 It is also used in herbal teas.

-Feel free to browse our Retro Recipes series.
+Feel free to browse our Spices series.